amandaeze97/cs3041-designManifesto/README.md

 ### Good Design, Bad Design
 ![Image](images/good-or-bad.png)

 The objective of this assignment was to learn how to tell wether a design was a good or bad one.
 It helped me to start thinking about the designs around me and how how people interact with the digital world.
-Below are links to the medium posts about my ideas on some of the good and bad designs of the WPI website, www.wpi.edu.
+Below are links to the medium posts about my ideas on some of the good and bad designs of the WPI website.

 [Good Design](https://medium.com/@amanda.c.eze/wpi-website-good-design-a26cd103796f) and [Bad Design](https://medium.com/@amanda.c.eze/wpi-website-bad-design-2d8abb710589).